joerenner/sampleChop/README.md

 Once the final set is obtained, the original audio file is split at each frame number, and the resulting chops are written to wav files, ready to program into an MPC.

-Future work:
-- documentation
-- tests
-- Create website for this using classify.py as backend.
-Possibly using Django framework
-- Find way to use with mp3s and not just wav audio files